darksonic300/Buff-Visual-Effect/README.md

 The mod currently supports 3 VFX options: **Rising**, **Stationary** and **Flat**.
 Other independant configurability options include: **VFX Opacity** and **Duration**.

 *Note: the mod it's still in early stage, so there might be bugs and issues related to it.*

-### Implemented Effects Types

-- Rising
-- Stationary
-- Flat

-### Configurable Options

-- Effect Type
-- VFX Opacity
-- VFX Duration

 ### Versioning